 On 17 November 1973, tanks stormed a building at the Athens Polytechnio (Technical University) to quell a student occupation calling for an uprising against the US-backed junta.
 While the number of casualties is still in dispute (more than 20 students were reportedly killed and hundreds injured), the act spelled the death knell for the junta.

 The junta dictatorship collapsed.
-Karamanlis was summoned from Paris to take office and his New Democracy (ND) party won a large majority at the November elections in 1974, against the newly formed Panhellenic Socialist Union (PASOK), led by Andreas Papandreou (son of Georgios).
+Karamanlis was invited back from self-imposed exile in Paris to take office and his New Democracy (ND) party won a large majority at the November elections in 1974, against the newly formed Panhellenic Socialist Union (PASOK), led by Andreas Papandreou (son of Georgios).
 A plebiscite voted 69% against the restoration of the monarchy and the ban on communist parties was lifted.

 The 1980s & 1990s

 When Greece became the 10th member of the EU in 1981, it was the smallest and poorest member.
 In October 1981 Andreas Papandreou's PASOK party was elected as Greece's first socialist government.
-PASOK ruled for almost two decades (minus 1990–93).
 PASOK promised ambitious social reform, to close the US air bases and to withdraw from NATO.
 US military presence was reduced, but unemployment was high and reforms in education and welfare were limited.
 Women's issues fared better: the dowry system was abolished, abortion legalised, and civil marriage and divorce were implemented.

 Economic scandal, a series of general strikes and fundamental policy wrangling over the country's education system damaged PASOK, and in 1990 Konstandinos Mitsotakis led the ND back to office.
 Intent on redressing the country's economic problems – high inflation and high government spending – the government imposed austerity measures, including a wage freeze for civil servants and steep increases in public-utility costs and basic services.